JacobMarshall0/Csharp-FileComparison/README.md

 # C# File Comparison tool
-very basic implementation of git diff in c# indicates if files contain the same data
+Very basic implementation of git diff in c#, indicates if files contain the same data.